schang-chapman/CPSC354_FA22_Report/FinalProject/README.md

   1. List of integers
   2. List of integers
   3. Integer indicating desired list arithmetic function as follows: <br />
-    1. Addition: Adds each element from the two lists to each other. <br />
+    1. Addition: Adds each element from the two lists to each other <br />
-    2. Subtraction: Subtracts the value of the second list from the value of the first list at each index. <br />
+    2. Subtraction: Subtracts the value of the second list from the value of the first list at each index <br />
-    3. Multiplication: Multiplies each element from the two lists to each other. <br />
+    3. Multiplication: Multiplies each element from the two lists to each other <br />
-    4. Division: Divides the value from the first list with the value of the second list at each index. <br />
+    4. Division: Divides the value from the first list with the value of the second list at each index <br />
     (Will return 0 in instances of divide by 0.)

 Output: Result of arithmetic function as a single list

-### List Manipulation: ```listManip :: [Integer] -> [Integer] -> Integer -> [Integer]```
-Inputs:
-  1. List of integers
-  2. List of integers
-  3. Integer indicating desired list manipulation function as follows: <br />
-    1. Filter: Find all elements unique to the first list that are not present in the second. <br />
-    2. Match: Find all elements present in both lists. <br />
-    3. Sort: Merge all elements of both lists and sort them in ascending value.

-Output: Result of manipulation function as a single list